What is a planning permit?

 In some instances, particular overlays may not permit review rights (e.g. a heritage overlay, erosion management overlay, development plan overlay or an incorporated plan overlay).

-The objectives of planning in section 4 of the PE Act (see ‘Land-use planning’, above) could provide other possible grounds of objection; although, the objection still needs to respond to the permit ‘trigger’.
+The objectives of planning in section 4 of the PE Act (see ‘Land-use planning’) could provide other possible grounds of objection; although, the objection still needs to respond to the permit ‘trigger’.
 Similarly, planning schemes contain an extensive planning policy framework, comprising both state and local policies.
 These policies provide the context to statutory planning and permits.
 The policy framework provides the purposes and rationale for permit decisions in any particular set of circumstances.

 For the responsible authority